coder-alpha/CcloudTv.bundle/README.md

 How To Use
 ==============

-- No configuration required, however, one can set a private database web url under Preferences.
+- No configuration required, however, one can set a private web url or local file under Preferences.
 Refer Plex forums support thread.

 Known Issues
 ==============